 “Good riddance,” Twixit said.
 She looked around for a corpse to spit on, but couldn’t find one.
 “She always kicked me out of the meetings, sent me to fetch refreshments.
 I know it was because she couldn’t stand to look at this.”
 She ran her fingers across the grooves in her twisted face.
 “I can certainly stand the sight of you in that throne.
 What’s next?
 Do we still need to whisper?”

 “Yes, what do I do now?”
 Bombi asked Chagrinn.
 “How do we get out of here?
 I have this strange feeling the illusion will be broken if I get out of this chair.”
 Chagrinn rubbed his chin for a moment before he realized his hands were still bound.
 He snatched a strand in his teeth and pulled the knot loose, spitting the rope out on the desk.
-He wandered around, leaning over some of the other Win Staters’ work.
-The stern-looking man’s head shot up.
-The two stared at each other for an awkward moment, Chagrinn almost daring the man to look away.
-Eventually he did, towards his champion.
+Then he wandered around, leaning over some of the other Win Staters’ work.
+The stern-looking man’s head shot up and the two stared at each other for an awkward moment, Chagrinn almost daring him to look away.
+Eventually he did, to his champion.

-“While you were insulting me, I came up with a plan,” her teacher whispered, leaning over the desk.
-Twixit leaned as well, her twisted body flopping forward like a spineless fish.
+“While you were insulting me, I came up with a plan,” her teacher whispered, swaying over the desk.
+Twixit leaned as well, twisted body flopping forward like a spineless fish.
 “I’m going to leave you here.”